Bi-National Academic Funding and Collaboration Dynamics: The Case of the German-Israeli Foundation: Results

+Linear regression on the pre-grant decade ($t\in[-10,-1]$) revealed a significant positive trend ($\beta = 0.017$, $R^2 = 0.97$, $p < 0.001$), confirming that co-authorship rates rise consistently in the years leading up to the grant.
+On the post-grant decade ($t\in[6,16]$), a significant negative trend of nearly twice the magnitude was found ($\beta = -0.030$, $R^2 = 0.93$, $p < 0.001$), indicating a sharper decline after the grant concludes than the rise that preceded it.
+The two slopes differ significantly ($Z = 15.74$, $p < 0.001$), establishing an asymmetry between co-authorship formation and dissolution around the funding period.
+Among the 451 teams active during the grant period, the survival analysis revealed a median post-grant co-authorship survival time of just two years, with 450 out of 451 teams eventually discontinued co-authorship within a decade.

-\subsection{Clustering analysis}
+\subsection{Clustering Analysis}

-Our clustering analysis revealed three main clusters (see appendix for the \(K\) value search graph).
-By manual investigation, we chose to name these clusters as \say{No co-publications cluster}, \say{Several co-publications cluster}, and \say{High-volume publications cluster} as the number of co-publications arising as a straightforward indicator to distinguish between them.
+Our clustering analysis revealed three main clusters (see Appendix for the $K$ value search graph).
+By manual investigation of the algorithmically derived cluster centroids, we chose to name these clusters as \say{No co-publications cluster}, \say{Several co-publications cluster}, and \say{High-volume publications cluster}, as the number of co-publications arises as a straightforward indicator to distinguish between them.
 Namely, the first cluster is associated with no co-publications at all, while the second and third clusters are associated with less than or equal to 3 co-publications per year on average, and more than 3 co-publications per year on average, respectively.
+Importantly, these labels and the associated thresholds are descriptive characterisations of the data-driven groupings; no predefined cutoffs were imposed on the clustering procedure.